shoibk897/Shell-using-C/README.md

 ## Overview

-**BhaiShell** is a custom shell implementation written in C. It provides a command-line interface where users can execute built-in commands and manage processes.
+**BhaiShell** is a custom shell implementation written in C. It provides a command-line interface where users can execute built-in commands.
 This project demonstrates basic shell functionalities and process handling in C.

 ## Running

 To run BhaiShell, follow these steps:

-## Getting Started
+### Getting Started

    1. **Clone the repository to your local machine**